patrickcarver/random_word_service/README.md

 # RandomWordService

-RandomWordService is an application that will return a random word given upto 2 parameters to the `get_random_word` function.
+RandomWordService is an application that will return a random word given up to 2 parameters to the `get_random_word` function.

 ## Usage